dadyl11/Manage-Invoices/README.md

 - Maven wrapper takes care of maven installation.

 Installing
-A step by step series of examples that tell you how to get a development env running:
+A step by step series of examples that tell you how to get a development environment running:
 First, create an empty maven project (no archetype).
 - in order to clone repository, on win cmd/git bash/IDE terminal write:
 "git clone https://github.com/CodersTrustPL/project-6-kamil-mietek-mateusz-monika.git"